WE WILL MEET AGAIN!

-Parish Council is pleased to announce the formation of a new Stewardship Program.
-We are seeking interested parishioners, to join this important committee, to help strengthen the future of the Church of the Holy Trinity.
-For more information, please contact, Nigel Cole firstname.lastname@example.org
+Parish Council continues to look for interested parishioners, to join this important committee, to help strengthen the future of the Church of the Holy Trinity.

 PEACE ARCH NEWS ADVERTISING

-We would like to continue our weekly advertisement in the Peace Arch news, on the “Faith on the Semiahmoo Peninsula” page and are looking for sponsorship.
+We would like thank our new sponsors who have contributed to our continued advertising in the Peace Arch news, on the “Faith on the Semiahmoo Peninsula” page.
+We are still and are looking for future sponsorship.
 Would you be willing to take on a month?
 The monthly cost is about $200 (tax deductible).